oneaxis/docker-gradle-plugin/README.md

 First we declare a `filePath` to assign a location where the Dockerfile will get written at.
 Then we assign 1..n Dockerfile compositions to the `dockerfile` parameter.
 If we want to create a simple Dockerfile, we directly use the method `dockerfile()`.
-If we want multiple stages inside our Dockerfile, we use `multistageDockerfile()` as a pseudo-wrapper first.
+If we want multiple stages inside our Dockerfile, we have to use `multistageDockerfile()` as a pseudo-wrapper first.
 The `dockerfile()` method then takes any argument we want to be part of the Dockerfile.
 The command order also defines the final position in the Dockerfile itself.